thatguywiththatname/selfhosted/setup/README.md

-# Setting up the dashboard and services on a new Ubuntu 18.04 server
+# Setting up an Ubuntu 18.04 server

 **Before anything, `git clone` this repository to `/opt`**

 This guide will install:
  - Required dependencies through apt and pip
- - selfhosted-dashboard
+ - selfhosted-webserver
  - BookStack

 ## Requirements